ajavamind/A3DCamera/docs/PhotoBooth.md

 It could also be used on another XReal Beam Pro with its glasses to download and view the photo booth's photos.
 (But I have not tested this feature)

 ## Notes
-All the Android devices are placed in developer mode to prevent turning off when being charged
+All the Android devices are placed in developer mode to prevent a timeout turn off.
+The device has to be charging to not turn off.